-That Hamilton intended to convey that the application itself would specify the desired "alteration" is evident in the immediately following sentence: "Here, then, the chances are as thirteen to nine in favor of subsequent amendment, rather than of the original adoption of an entire system."
 Significantly, Hamilton footnoted the number "nine," explaining: "It may rather be said TEN, for though two thirds may set on foot the measure, three fourths must ratify."
 The colorful phrase that "two thirds may set on foot the measure" clearly indicates the ultimately ratified amendment ("the measure") would be specified initially by the application of "two thirds" of the state legislatures.
 This understanding is further established later in Federalist No. 85, where Hamilton observes, "Nor however difficult it may be supposed to unite two thirds or three fourths of the State legislatures, in amendments which may affect local interests, can there be any room to apprehend any such difficulty in a union on points which are merely relative to the general liberty or security of the people."
 Again, in referring to both the two-thirds threshold for an Article V application and the three-fourths threshold for ratification, Hamilton clearly contemplated that the states would "unite" on the same "amendments," further illustrating his expectation that the prompting application would advance the very amendments that would be ultimately ratified.

 Hamilton was not alone in his understanding of how applications would unite the states in advancing one or more particular amendments.
-Ten years later, on February 7, 1799, James Madison's Report on the Virginia Resolutions observed the states could organize an Article V convention for the "object" of declaring the Alien and Sedition Acts unconstitutional.
-62 After highlighting that "Legislatures of the States have a right also to originate amendments to the Constitution, by a concurrence of two-thirds of the whole number, in applications to Congress for the purpose," Madison wrote the states could ask their senators not only to propose an "explanatory amendment" clarifying that the Alien and Sedition Acts were unconstitutional, but also that two-thirds of the legislatures of the states "might, by an application to Congress, have obtained a Convention for the same object."
+Ten years later, during 1799, James Madison's Report on the Virginia Resolutions observed the states could organize an Article V convention for the "object" of declaring the Alien and Sedition Acts unconstitutional.
+After highlighting that "Legislatures of the States have a right also to originate amendments to the Constitution, by a concurrence of two-thirds of the whole number, in applications to Congress for the purpose," Madison wrote the states could ask their senators not only to propose an "explanatory amendment" clarifying that the Alien and Sedition Acts were unconstitutional, but also that two-thirds of the legislatures of the states "might, by an application to Congress, have obtained a Convention for the same object."

-As illustrated by Madison's Report on the Virginia Resolutions, no one in the founding era thought the states were somehow preempted or otherwise disabled by Article V in setting the agenda of the convention for proposing amendments and securing desired amendments through the convention.
+As illustrated by Madison's Report on the Virginia Resolutions, no one in the founding era thought the states were somehow preempted or otherwise disabled by Article V from setting the agenda of the convention for proposing amendments and securing desired amendments through the convention.
 An Article V convention obviously was not regarded as an autonomous body following an agenda and populated by delegates selected by Congress.
 An Article V convention was meant to bypass Congress and deliver the amendments desired by the states, as specified in their application.
 It is only logical to conclude the states have the authority to determine who will represent them at the convention, how they will represent them, how they will run the convention, what they will propose, and how the states will respond to those proposals.